Why Do Coffee Ratios Matter So Much?

 Light & Refreshing |

-Subtle flavors with high drinkability |
+Subtle flavors with high drinkability, very smooth. |

 Medium & Smooth |

-Smooth and balanced with moderate complexity |
+Smooth and balanced with moderate complexity. |

 Strong & Bold |

-Bold flavors with a fuller body |
+Bold flavors with a fuller body, noticeable strength. |

 Very Strong & Intense |

-Pro Tips for Ready-to-Drink Cold Brew
+Pro Tips for Ready-to-Drink Cold Brew:

 Chemex Ratios